 Both were an instant hit.
-And for two-plus decades, the Lemon Drop dominated cocktail menus from North Beach to Bangkok, hooking a generation of bar patrons on its boozy-tart-sweet melange of vodka, citrus and sugar.
-In 2006, Oprah famously served one to Rachel Ray on her show, which is like the ultimate nod of popular acceptance and further solidified the drink’s place in popular culture.
+And for two-plus decades, the Lemon Drop dominated cocktail menus from North Beach to Bangkok, hooking a generation of bar patrons on its boozy-tart-sweet mélange of vodka, citrus and sugar.
+In 2006, Oprah famously served one to Rachael Ray on her show, which is like the ultimate nod of widespread acceptance and further solidified the drink’s place in popular culture.

 Some mislabel the Lemon Drop as a Martini.
-But its closest cocktail kin is actually the Crusta, a New Orleans invention that dates back to the 1850s and, like the Lemon Drop, is distinguished by its sugared rim.
+But its closest cocktail kin is actually the Crusta, a New Orleans invention that dates to the 1850s and, like the Lemon Drop, is distinguished by its sugared rim.
 It may be tempting to save time by skipping this important step, but take the extra minute to coat the rim with sugar.
 It’s worth the effort, and that first saccharine brush against the lips before the onrush of vodka, lemon and orange fills your mouth is the drink’s calling card.